BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 You can view different point characters with `?pch`

 There are **many** color options in R. For some general colors you can write the name (blue, red, green, etc).
-There are apparently 657 named colors in R (including "slateblue3, and peachpuff4) but you can also use the color hexidecimal code for a given color.
-There are several comprehensives guides for colors in R online and one of which can be found (here)[https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf]
+There are apparently 657 named colors in R (including "slateblue3", and "peachpuff4") but you can also use the color hexidecimal code for a given color.
+There are several comprehensives guides for colors in R online and one of which can be found [here](https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf)

+&nbsp;

 Let's remake the total_sleep against sleep_rem plot and add-in some modifiers